 - influence national change for GP trainees.

-You can get involved in a Working Group
+You can get involved in a national working group

 Topics addressed by national working groups include: the National Terms and Conditions for the Employment of Registrars (NTCER), registrar wellbeing, Close the Gap initiatives, rural and remote GP training and much more.

 GPRA's national working groups are small, expert, agile groups which focus on one issue at a time.
 The national working group remains active until their specific goal or task is achieved.
-This model, which provides guidance and advice to GPRA and the general practice sector, fits in well with the busy lives of GP registrars.
+This model, which provides guidance and advice to GPRA and the general practice sector, fits in well with the busy lives of GP trainees.

 Please keep an eye out on our member eNewsletter for upcoming opportunities to take part in a working group.
 Please contact us for more information.